piolink-yhoh/pask_test/README.md

 This collection is distributed via [ansible-galaxy](https://galaxy.ansible.com/), the installation steps are as follows:

 1. Install or upgrade to Ansible 2.9+
-2. Download this collection from galaxy: `ansible-galaxy collection install piolink.pask_ansible_collection`
+2. Download this collection from galaxy: `ansible-galaxy collection install piolink_yhoh.pask_test`

 # Requirements
 * Ansible 2.9+ is required to support the newer Ansible Collections format